top of page

 Preventive Measurements

 With a home maintenance inspection, you can get ahead of your problems through preventive measures.
 Whether it's about minor leaks, cracks in siding, or slowing moisture damage spreading, you can take everything under control.
 The professional inspectors highlight any visible or hidden issues to prevent hefty repair costs later.
-When you consider tightening the loose hinges or replacing the worn-out weather stripping, it will save you issues like water infiltration or heat loss.
-This is all that a maintenance inspection saves you.
+When you consider tightening the loose hinges or replacing the worn-out weather stripping, it will save you from issues like water infiltration or heat loss.

 Extended Equipment Lifespan